Reviews Communities Blog FAQ Services Contact

 7) Lock in expectations.
 Use a written service level exhibit that defines inspection frequency, turn scope standards, response times, and make-ready budgets.
 Review quarterly to adjust for market changes.

-You can use San Diego’s submarket dynamics to your advantage.
-With median sale prices around 875,000 and months of supply at 1.8, disciplined management is how you widen margins.
+San Diego’s submarket dynamics reward disciplined management — and knowing your neighborhood unlocks the right strategy.
+With median sale prices around $875,000 and months of supply at 1.8, disciplined management is how you widen margins.
 City Heights and Barrio Logan reward operators who move fast on turns and who fine-tune pricing to micro-locations near transit.
 National City offers slightly lower purchase basis with older multifamily stock, which fits value-add playbooks when you have a manager who can control CapEx.

 Average cap rates by class run near 4.1 percent for Class A, 4.8 percent for Class B, and 5.6 percent for Class C. In Class C, you can capture 6 to 8 percent value-add upside if your manager compresses vacancy and executes renovations on schedule.
 With renters at roughly 50 percent of the market and vacancy at about 3.6 percent, even a three-day reduction in downtime meaningfully changes your annual return.